for a formal CV, contact me

 lecture on “Cornkind” by Frank O’Hara, Poetry Since 1950, taught by Dr. Langdon Hammer, September 20, 2022.

-“Silence, Pleasure, Contagion: Queerness and the Church,” Introduction to Christian Ethics, taught by Dr. Eboni Marshall Turman, Yale Divinity School, April 19, 2021.
+“Silence, Pleasure, Contagion: Queerness and the Church from the Unspeakable Sin to Don’t Say Gay,” Introduction to Christian Ethics, taught by Dr. Eboni Marshall Turman, Yale Divinity School, April 19, 2021.

 “Gay Ambivalence,” Gay Men and Religion Unit, American Academy of Religion, San Antonio, TX, 2021.